SirGarhi/garhis-grotto-foundry/docs/character_paths/Qiana.md

 * The base damage of Supremacy increases to 2d12 Piercing.
 ### There's Always Some Fight Left
 * When you have no uses of *Fighting Spirit* available, you can use a Bonus Action to gain Advantage on the next Attack you make before the end of your turn.
+### Stabilized Stealth Field (Stealth Field Generator)
+* Your *Stealth Field* no longer breaks early for any reason.
+### Silent Field (Stealth Field Generator)
+* While your *Stealth Field* is active, it inflicts a zone of *Silence* in the immediate area, allowing no noise to exist within 5 feet of you.
+* While shrouded by a Silent Stealth Field, you are considered *Hidden* at all times.
+### Maintain the Field (Stealth Field Generator, Aether Trap) | 1 Charge
+* You may use a Free Action at the end of your turn to release aether in to the Stealth Field Generator, causing an active Stealth Field to persist for another round.
+### Feed the Trap (Aether Trap)
+As an Action you can directly feed aether in to the trap in the form of essence with the following conversion:
+* Uncommon Essence: 2 charges
+### Enlarged Trap (Aether Trap)
+* Your Aether Trap gains +5 charges to its capacity.

 ## Tier 6
 ### Greater Lethality (Improved Lethality)